Jon-Fr/DOCHAL/README.md

 # DOCHAL (determination of crop height and lodging)

-This is an R script that can be used to derive crop heights and lodging areas from point clouds or digital elevation models.
+This is an R script that can be used to derive crop heights and lodging areas from point clouds or digital elevation models of agricultural plots.
 &nbsp;

 &nbsp;

 Required input datasets are:
 * terrain height information (as point cloud (.laz) or DTM (.tif))
-* crop surface information (as point cloud ((.laz) or DSM (.tif))
+* crop surface information (as point cloud (.laz) or DSM (.tif))
 * Shapefile with plot boundaries
 * (optional) Shapefile with region of interest